Gnucki/DaDiBundle/README.md

 DaDiBundle
 ==========

-The DaLessBundle is a Symfony2's bundle that allows to use advanced dependency injection features.
+The DaDiBundle is a Symfony2's bundle that allows to use advanced dependency injection features.